 You will find all items needed for operation room or for diagnostic within our range of general instruments.
-We supply a wide range of more than 5000 surgical instrument directly and online.
+We supply a wide range of more than 5500 surgical instruments directly and online.
 After your registration – for new customers (please register) - you can rummage in various categories.
 Our online shop also gives you the opportunity to compare various instruments.
 After your purchase, click on your shopping cart and our system guides you through the complete shopping process.
-We accept advance payment as well as payment by PayPal.
+We offer advance payment as well as payment by PayPal.

 If you already know which items want to buy, please use our "full-text-search", you can also search by catalogue number of any competitor.

 All our instruments are CE certificated and meet the top quality standards with DIN ISO 9001 and fulfill highest European quality standards.
 An essential part of the quality process is our quality assurance team.
 This guarantees all our customers worldwide the maintenance of high quality surgical instruments and is our unique promise of quality.